wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.      Expires November 21, 2015               [Page 9]
+Contavalli, et al.      Expires December 14, 2015               [Page 9]

-Internet-Draft         Client Subnet in DNS Querys              May 2015
+Internet-Draft         Client Subnet in DNS Querys             June 2015

    The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST